 DIRECTV STREAM’s third and fourth tiers are harder to recommend.
 You get more than 140 channels with ULTIMATE tier, at a price of more than $100 per month.
 At the PREMIER tier, you get more than 150 channels, including several premium entertainment options, but you’ll pay more than $150 every month.
 Those are the highest prices we found, and we don’t think they’re worth it for most people.

-Philo, a live TV streaming service cleverly named after the inventor of the television, is one of the cheapest live TV options we tested.
+Cleverly named after the inventor of the television, Philo is one of the cheapest live TV options we tested.
 It’s a great value for limited live TV and an endless array of movies, entertainment, and lifestyle shows.
 There are other add-ons, but even if you pay for them all, you’ll still pay less than most of the other live TV services we reviewed.
+You’ll also find more than 60,000 shows in the on-demand library, but it’s hard to recommend Philo for most cord cutters.

-It’s a nice price, but there’s a reason Philo can get away with charging less than half the other guys: there are no sports, no local channels, and very limited news options.
-That means missing out on more than just your local news broadcasts and home games.
-You’re also locked out of recently aired entertainment from PBS, NBC, ABC, CBS, and Fox.
+The service stays super cheap by skipping local channels, sports, national news, and many of the most popular national networks.
+(1) You’re also locked out of recently aired entertainment from PBS, NBC, ABC, CBS, and Fox.
 A digital antenna is an easy workaround, but you’ll need a separate DVR if you want to save the content to watch later.
 You could sign up for on-demand streaming apps to make up the difference, but prices add up quickly.

 It’s not great, but there is a silver lining.
 Philo comes with a free trial and is easy to cancel online, so you can sign up for just a month or two whenever you’re in the mood for all the movies and programming it offers.
 It’s also a nice option for subscription hopping, if you can remember to cancel within a few months.

 DIRECTV STREAM feels like traditional TV, but with perks.
 You can watch in real time, pause and rewind live TV, make recordings, and access the extensive on-demand library from anywhere.

 We tested the DIRECTV STREAM interface on browsers, mobile devices, smart TVs, and streaming devices.
 We get that any new service takes a while to get used to, but the experience with DIRECTV STREAM had more hiccups than other live TV streaming competitors we tested.